 Study people and look beyond the norms of everyday reality.

-Sometimes you can make assumptions on the information being presented.
+Sometimes you can make assumptions about the information being presented.
 Let’s say you are sitting in a coffee shop and you can hear multiple conversations, there’s a lot of movement, you’re picking up on different smells, and you find yourself shutting off 90% of the external information.
 You will engage with your thoughts and carry on with what you define as normality.
-However, an older man walks into the coffee shop; you can smell his odour, he looks very plain, no branded t-shirts, rough-looking beard, dirty hands and a very aged face.
-You may make assumptions and judgment about who this person is and come to false conclusions.
-He may be worth a small fortune and own serval businesses, he’s been busy today – going too and from each location.
-He had to fix several machines because he’s the only one with the knowledge to get the job done.
+However, an older man walks into the coffee shop; you can smell his odour, he looks very plain, with no branded t-shirts, a rough-looking beard, dirty hands and a very aged face.
+You may make assumptions and judgments about who this person is and come to false conclusions.
+He may be worth a small fortune and own serval businesses, he’s been busy today – going to and from each location.
+He had to fix several machines because he was the only one with the knowledge to get the job done.